- Departments & Offices F-Z

 CULTURAL ROADMAP PLANNING GROUP

 The Cultural Roadmap Planning Group will help steer the Cultural Roadmap from the beginning of the planning process to the final recommended plan.
-The Planning Group will represent a wide cross section of the community, representing the public and private sector, philanthropy, neighborhoods, education, cultural groups, artists, cultural workers, and other creatives, in addition to young people.
-Planning Group members will be selected by the Durham Cultural Advisory Board.
+The Cultural Roadmap Planning Group represents the public and private sector, philanthropy, neighborhoods, education, cultural groups, artists, cultural workers, and other creatives, in addition to young people.
+The Cultural Roadmap Planning Group members were selected by the Durham Cultural Advisory Board through a robust application and review process.
+All members of the group live and/or work in Durham.

 - Inform development of the plan consultant scope of work and selection process;